 This is the percentage of your ad impressions delivered at any position above the organic results.

 This is the percentage of ad impressions delivered as the topmost ad above the organic results.

 - Search Top Impression Share

-A percentage value showing how frequently your ad was displayed above the organic results as compared to the approximate number of impressions you were eligible to get in that location.
+A percentage value showing how frequently your ad was displayed above the organic results.
+This is compared to the approximate number of impressions you were eligible to get in that location.

 - Search Absolute Top Impression Share

-A percentage value indicating how often your ad was displayed as the very first ad above the organic results as compared to the approximate number of impressions you were eligible to receive in the absolute top location.
+A percentage value indicating how often your ad was displayed as the very first ad above the organic results.
+This is compared to the approximate number of impressions you were eligible to receive in the absolute top location.

-Digital Marketing has always been about catering to the changing trends online and the removal of Average Position seems to be one of those changes.
-Although the Average Position was used by a lot of advertisers and marketers to get some idea of their ad’s standing, it had become ineffective and useless over time.
-The only thing it gave us was an incorrect representation of your ad’s position and played no role in helping advertisers monitor and improve their ROI.
+Digital Marketing has always been about catering to the changing trends online.
+The removal of Average Position seems to be one of those changes.
+Although the Average Position was used by a lot of advertisers to get some idea of their ad’s standing, it had become ineffective and useless over time.
+The only thing it gave us was a false representation of your ad’s position.
+It played no role in helping advertisers monitor and improve their ROI.